bonyuta0204/Essay/Draft.md

 > Individual therapy was most effective, followed by group-administered PPIs, then self-administered PPIs

 ### THE HOW, WHY, WHAT, WHEN, AND WHO OF HAPPINESS.Mechanisms Underlying the Success of Positive Activity Interventions by Lyubomirsky
+#### Introduction
+>however, that changing one’s life circumstances (e.g., marital status, career, location, and income)is not the most fruitful path to greater well-being (Sheldon & Lyubomirsky, 2006a)
+>A common argument from skeptics is that people’s happiness levels are genetically determined and cannot be substantively changed.
+Despite persuasive evidence from twin studies that well-being levels are strongly infl uenced by genetics (Lykken & Tellegen, 1996)
+>Such fi ndings suggest that trying to become happier by improving one’s life circumstances?if those circumstances are not dreadful to begin with?is unlikely to pay off .
+>We argue instead that these observed changes can be explained in part by deliberate ways that people choose to think and behave in their daily lives

+Definition of PAI
+>Positive activity interventions (PAIs) involve simple, self-administered cognitive behavioral strategies designed to mirror the thoughts and behaviors of naturally happy people and, in turn, improve the happiness of the person performing them.
+> Th ese activities are similar in that they are all relatively brief, self-administered, and non-stigmatizing exercises that promote positive feelings, positive thoughts, and/or positive behaviors, rather than directly aiming to fi x negative or pathological feelings, thoughts, and behaviors.
+For
+>
+> Th e length of an intervention may also bolster the benefi ts garnered from performing a particular activity, such that the longer the intervention, the greater the increase to well-being (Sin & Lyubomirsky, 2009)
+>
+> Sheldon, Boehm, & Lyubomirsky, 2012
+>
+> and rewarding (Berlyne, 1970; Pronin & Jacobs, 2008; Rolls et al., 1981).
+College students report being less likely to adapt to dynamic life changes (e.g., those that involve continued engagement in a variable, self-directed process, like taking a language class or making a new friend) than to static ones (e.g., acquiring a better dorm room or more fi nancial aid; Sheldon & Lyubomirsky, 2006a; Study 1
+>
+> and rewarding (Berlyne, 1970; Pronin & Jacobs, 2008; Rolls et al., 1981).
+College students report being less likely to adapt to dynamic life changes (e.g., those that involve continued engagement in a variable, self-directed process, like taking a language class or making a new friend) than to static ones (e.g., acquiring a better dorm room or more fi nancial aid; Sheldon & Lyubomirsky, 2006a; Study 1
+>
+> Furthermore, at a 15-month follow-up to an 8-week loving-kindness meditation training, participants who continued to meditate aſt er the intervention period reported more positive emotions than non-continuers (Cohn & Fredrickson, 2010)
+>
+> but instead as a tool that people are con- scious of and can deploy when needed.
+If the positive activity is practiced long enough during the intervention that it becomes habitual, then applying it in later times of need will be relatively eff ortless and automatic.
+Research
+>
+> Th ree studies have demonstrated that people who engage in positive activities even aſt er the prescribed study period continue to show improvements in well-being over a control group (Cohn & Fredrickson, 2010; Lyubomirsky et al., 2011; Seligman et al., 2005)>